rcnfinance/marmo-docs/docs/Intents.md

 ### Sending ERC20 Tokens

-To send Tokens is required to specify the address of the token*, the destination of the transfer, and the amount to transfer.
+To send Tokens is required to specify the address of the token, the destination of the transfer, and the amount to transfer.

->All tokens have an assigned address, belonging to the contract managing all the token logic.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--JavaScript-->